pudly/schmopera-hugo/content/articles/stars-of-the-lyric.md

 (By the by, Chicago audiences will have the rare chance to see the entirety of _Aleko_ this season.
 Not at Lyric, but at [Chicago Opera Theater](https://www.chicagooperatheater.org), where it will appear as a double-bill with Joby Talbot's _Everest_.)

 The evening's centerpiece offering was a substantial preview of the mind-bending patter and athletic vocalism that will open the Lyric's season: Rossini's _The Barber of Seville_.
 Each of the featured cast members proved winsome.
-Adam Plachetka gave a delightful, polished "Largo al factotum," Lawrence Brownlee lent his reliably clean, easy vocalism for a lovely rendition of "Ecco ridente in cielo," and French soprano Marianne Crebassa breezed through a sweet "Una voce poco fa."
+Adam Plachetka gave a delightful, polished "Largo al factotum," Lawrence Brownlee lent his reliably clean, easy vocalism for a lovely rendition of "Ecco ridente in cielo," and French mezzo-soprano Marianne Crebassa breezed through a sweet "Una voce poco fa."
 The night ended with the madcap Act I finale, featuring Ryan Opera Center alum Levi Hernandez as a pitch-perfect Dr. Bartolo.
 (Alessandro Corbelli will take the role for the Lyric performances later this month.)

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1567902646/media/2019/09/StarsofLyric3_iyh9m9.jpg){{% /md %}}